mainam/FloodMonitoring/README.md

 #3 Day Forecast

 `getThreeDayForecast()` returns a general overview of the forecast for England and Wales over the next 3 days.
-A small image of the UK marked with forecast warnings can be fetched using `getDayImageBytes(int day)` (with 1, 2, or 3) this returns a Retrofit `ResponseBody` containing the image bytes, a convenience method in the utils class helps populate an imageview: `FloodUtils.loadImage(responseBody, imageView);`.
+A small image of the UK marked with forecast warnings can be fetched using `getDayImageBytes(int day)` (with 1, 2, or 3) this returns a Retrofit `ResponseBody` containing the image bytes, a convenience method in the utils class helps populate an imageview: `FloodUtils.loadImage(responseBody, imageView)`.
 Alternatively get the image URLs for use with Picasso: `getDayImageUrl(int day)`.

 #Flood Warnings

 `getAllWarnings()` returns `List<FloodWarning>` of all current alerts (including any that have been removed in the last 24 hours, use `getSeverityLevel()` to build your UI).

-`getAreaWarnings(double latitude, double longitude, int distance)` returns `List<FloodWarning>` of any flood alerts in the area as an array of FloodWarning objects.
+`getAreaWarnings(double latitude, double longitude, int distance)` returns `List<FloodWarning>` of any flood alerts in the area.

 `getFloodAreaFromUrl(String url)` returns a `Flood` object containing the `FloodArea` including latitude and longitude for plotting warning locations on a map.